 David Howell is an Australian based historian, author and tour guide.
-Growing up with the stories of the war in New Guinea from his grandfather, David has made over 50 crossings of the famous Kokoda Track along with visiting most of the major battlefields in PNG.
-David previously worked at the Shrine of Remembrance in Victoria where he created their journal, Remembrance.
+Growing up with the stories of the war in Papua New Guinea (PNG) from his grandfather, David has made over 50 crossings of the famous Kokoda Track along with visiting most of the major battlefields in PNG.
+David previously worked at the Shrine of Remembrance in Victoria, Australia where he created their journal, Remembrance.
 He is a serving member of the Army Reserve and has deployed on peacekeeping operations.

-David will be leading all of our PNG anniversary tours.
+David will be leading our PNG Trek Kokoda and Beachhead Extension tours

 - Chuck SearcyChuck Searcy